 Fred was born in Datchet and grew up here.
 He was a choir boy at St Mary’s and joined the Church Lads’ Brigade.
 As an adult, he was well-known as the clerk in the L&SW Railway parcel office in Windsor where he worked for 14 years.
 He married in 1915 and moved to Boveney where he had a son.
 His mother, a widow, had also been born in Datchet.
 She worked as a laundress.
 In 1925 she was living at 3 Elizabeth Place, Ditton Road.

-Fred asked to be released from his work (railway workers were usually exempt from service) and in October 1918 he joined the Machine Gun Corps.
+Fred asked to be released from his work (railway workers were usually exempt from service) and in mid-October 1918 he joined the Machine Gun Corps.
 Very shortly after enlisting, probably during his training, he caught flu and died in the camp hospital at Rugeley on 1 November 1918, just days before the end of the war.
 He was buried at Eton Wick and is remembered on the Memorial Gates, Eton.

-His death was reported in Datchet’s Parish Magazine at the same time as George Slade’s.
+Fred’s death was reported in Datchet’s Parish Magazine at the same time as George Slade’s.
 Both men were not living in the Parish when they joined up but were ‘closely connected with us’, it said.
 George wasn’t born in Datchet, as Fred was, but he had lived here and his family worked at Leigh House.
-Like Fred, George had also married and left the village.
+George, like Fred, had married and left the village.
 George is remembered on Datchet’s War Memorial but Fred isn’t.

 Who was Henry Davis?
 His name is listed on Datchet’s War Roll, with a † symbol to indicate that he died, but he is not remembered on the Memorial.
 This suggests that a decision was made not to list him, for whatever reason.

 Henry enlisted as a Bombadier in the Royal Field Artillery, according to the War Roll printed in the Windsor & Eton Express in January 1915 but we haven’t yet been able to find a record of his death.